caritos/caritos.github.io/_posts/2020-11-09-block-websites-on-macOS-from-the-hosts-file.md

 title: "Block websites on macOS from the hosts file"
 tags: [focus, macOS, productivity]

+# Block websites on macOS from the hosts file

-# Removing distractions
+## Removing distractions

 I'm using [RescueTime](https://www.rescuetime.com/rp/caritos) to evaluate my productivity.
 For October 2020, I spent 51 hours on YouTube.
 Yikes.

 ![Screen Shot 2020-11-09 at 9.09.11 AM](2020-11-09-block-websites-on-macOS-from-the-hosts-file.assets/Screen%20Shot%202020-11-09%20at%209.09.11%20AM.png)

-# Block websites on macOS
+## Block websites on macOS

 One way to block YouTube cold turkey is to make it inaccessible in my browser.
 I can do that by editing my host file and redirecting the domain name to localhost.